 - The principles of post-tensioned concrete and how it is applicable to our scale of work

 As a class, we will work together to form, cast, and de-mold a post-tensioned item.
 Substantial time will be devoted to Q&A (so bring your questions!), case-studies of past projects with behind-the-scenes photos, discussions of what works, and more importantly, what is a waste of time and money.

 This is not a 'basics class', but that isn't to say you have to be experienced to attend.
 If you are new to concrete but are serious about advancing your career within this craft, this workshop is for you.
 If you are a veteran and/or have attended previous Concrete Design School workshops, but want to learn how we approach and cast projects today, this workshop is for you.
 This class is for the individual that wants to learn from the 2,400,000+ minutes of trials and tribulations it took for us to get "here", this moment in time, not a day, month, year, or decade ago.
-This isn't a sales pitch, nor is it training from trainers that haven't been in the game for many years.
+This isn't a sales pitch, nor is it training from trainers that haven't been in the game for many years, if ever.
 It is a serious discussion and instruction on what works today, and why.

 Session Time and Capacity